2021 French Open women's singles draw, bracket - Tennis

 No. 24 seed Coco Gauff, at 17 the youngest woman to be seeded at a Slam since 2006, could face countrywoman Jennifer Brady, the 13th seed, in the third round.
 Barty is a potential fourth-round opponent.

-No. 2 seed Naomi Osaka, who hasn’t made it past the third round in Paris, could get American Alison Riske in round three and Canadian Bianca Andreescu, the 2019 U.S. Open champ, in the quarterfinals.
+No. 2 seed Naomi Osaka, who hasn’t made it past the third round in Paris, could get Spanish clay-court threat Paula Badosa in round three and Canadian Bianca Andreescu, the 2019 U.S. Open champ, in the quarterfinals.

 FRENCH OPEN DRAWS: Men | Women | TV Schedule